7–8 Oct 2025 Workshop

 In the DELEG case the problem is that we simply don’t have DELEG yet, and given the complexity of the current DELEG proposal it seems likely that it will be ~10 years until we have wide scale deployment of DELEG.
 And from a privacy POV, it really is wide scale deployment that is required.

-This is an operational change, not a protocol change (i.e. it is already allowed by the DNS protocol).
+We therefore propose an enhanced approach where a signaling mechanism is added.
+Pros and cons of this alternative are presented.
+The proposal is purely operational.
 What is needed is operator feedback that this would be a sensible approach to get around the “chicken-and-egg” problem that has made encrypted DNS transport for auth DNS get mostly nowhere for way too many years.

 Talk duration 10 Minutes (+5 for Q&A)